ncmoliver/pandas-challenge-1./README.md

 #### 📄 Run File - wholesale_data_analysis_starter_code.ipynb

-File where data cleaning, calculations, and analysis are performed.
+Run file where data cleaning, calculations, and analysis are performed.

 - Requires an editor that can run Pandas packages
 - Suggested editors: Jupyter Notebook / VS Code

 #### 📄 README.md

-- Information file: Find more information about program/analysis, like run instructions, screenshots, and more.
+- Information file: Find more information about project/analysis, such as run instructions, screenshots, and more.

 #### 📁 Resources (folder)